RandomStudio/tether/README.md

 Each Agent is expected to have a single "role" in the system.
 A short indication/naming of the role is used as the top level of the topic hierarchy.

+> 💡 TIP: If the distinction between a mostly "Output" role and "Input" role seems confusing, review the section on [Input/Output Roles vs Input/Output Plugs](#inputoutput-roles-vs-inputoutput-plugs).

 Some examples of Agent roles:

-- Mostly input:
+- Mostly **INPUT** Role -> Output Plugs:
   - `"lidar2d"` for LIDAR data, e.g. [tether-lidar-rs](https://github.com/RandomStudio/tether-rplidar-rs).
 Note that the underlying hardware, SDK and even programming language could differ, but from the point of view of the Tether system the role is the same because the messages look the same.
   - `"lidar-person-counter"` for presence detection, e.g. [lidar-person-counter](https://github.com/RandomStudio/lidar-person-counter)
   - `"gui"` for user interface control, e.g. [tether-egui](https://github.com/RandomStudio/tether-egui)
   - `"poseDetection"` for tracking people
   - `"videoColourFinder"` for detecting dominant colours from a webcam, e.g. [Tether Colourfinder](https://github.com/RandomStudio/tether-colourfinder-web)
   - `"midi"` for turning MIDI input from a controller or keyboard into standardised Tether messages, e.g. [tether-midi-mediator](https://github.com/RandomStudio/tether-midi-mediator/tree/main)
+  - `"scheduler"` for emitting off/on notifications for processes on a schedule, e.g [tether-scheduler](https://github.com/RandomStudio/tether-scheduler)
-- Mostly output:
+- Mostly Input Plugs -> **OUTPUT** Role:
   - `"soundscape"` for output of audio driven by remote messages, e.g. [tether-soundscape-rs](https://github.com/RandomStudio/tether-soundscape-rs)
   - `"visualisation"` could cover a range of screen-based graphical output, either via a browser frontend or some native application

-  - `"scheduler"` for emit off/on notifications for processes on a schedule, e.g [tether-scheduler](https://github.com/RandomStudio/tether-scheduler)
+Some Agents do both "input" and "output".
+Data from multiple sensors might need to be integrated, for example.
+Or a complex combination of state management, timed animation, events, decisions might be turned into new Tether Messages.

-- Both input and output
+- Both **INPUT** and **OUTPUT** Roles
   - `"brain"` is a very common agent role in most of our installations.
 This is a process dedicated to managing state and responding to events (e.g. from sensors or time-based) and generating other events (controlling output, starting timelines, etc.).
 Usually these are very customised for the given project.
   - `"lidarConsolidation"` for taking sensor input (in this case, one or more "lidar2d" agents) and running clustering + perspective transformation algorithms, then outputting nicely normalised "tracking" data.
 See [Tether Lidar2D Consolidator](https://github.com/RandomStudio/tether-lidar2d-consolidation-rs)